Raynes/basement/README.md

 checked against the regular expressions using Python's `re.search` function.
 If any of the patterns match that file path, it is ignored and simply passed through.

+It's worth noting that basement *always* ignores `.pyc` files.
+This is because setuptools doesn't give me a way to tell it to not compile the template files in the basement package, and they'd get copied over to `~/.basement-templates` otherwise.

 ## Creating Templates

 Basement is designed so you can create your own templates really easily.
 All you